Tomorrow (The Bear): Film editing

-Editor Joanna Naugle said in an interview Immersive Media that the episode is ruminative and repetitive by design:
+Editor Joanna Naugle said in an interview with Immersive Media that the episode is ruminative and repetitive by design:

 "It's playing on the idea that these are memories for the characters, but also memories for the audience.
 They also experienced this in a different time.
 I think that repetition of reusing footage is so great, and 301 especially is so much repetition...I'm kind of not sure where [Carmy] mind is [after the events of the season-two finale], so I loved having 301 be a place to get meditative with him.
 He's cycling through all these different times in his life.
 Anybody who is creative or has a creative pursuit has thought about, what are all the little things that made me the artist I am or the person I am?
 It's the people who didn't believe in me.
 It's people who did believe in me.
 It's the family members who pushed me away.
 It's the family members who supported me."

 Music

-The entire episode is set to the same single piece of music, "Together", composed by Trent Reznor and Atticus Ross as part of their Nine Inch Nails album, Ghosts V: Together.
+The entire episode is set to the same single piece of music, "Together", composed by Trent Reznor and Atticus Ross for their 2020 Nine Inch Nails album, Ghosts V: Together.
+Range magazine commented "The track's ethereal, dreamy cadence deepens the episode's construct as a stream of consciousness, feeding off the negative, liminal spaces that define Carmy's daily grind."
+A different track from Ghosts V looped throughout the episode immediately prior, "The Bear."